sudeakarcay/FriendHub-Social_Media_Website/README.md

 CTIS256 Term Project
 Technologies that we used:
-PHP
+PHP,
-MySQL
+MySQL,
-HTML
+HTML,
-CSS
+CSS,
-Ajax
+Ajax.
 We did not use any templates.
 We only used Bootstrap for icons and buttons.

-FriendHub contains some features
+FriendHub contains some features:
-Login and Register Pages
+Login and Register Pages,
-Timeline Page
+Timeline Page,
-Add, Search and Delete Friends with AJAX
+Add, Search and Delete Friends with AJAX,
-Get notification
+Get notification,
-Sharing posts (only text, only image, or image and text) Send Comment and Like Post with AJAX
+Sharing posts (only text, only image, or image and text), Send Comment and Like Post with AJAX,
-Session and Cookie Operations
+Session Operations,
-Database CRUD Operations
+Database CRUD Operations,
-Delete post
+Delete post.

-Security Part
+Security Part:
-Bcrypt Hashing for each user
+Bcrypt Hashing for each user,
-FriendHub blocks XSS Attacks
+FriendHub blocks XSS Attacks,
-FriendHub is secure for SQL Injection Attacks
+FriendHub is secure for SQL Injection Attacks.

 Also, you can see the founders of FriendHub on the About page.
 Other contributors: Enes Çakmak and Ahmet Talha Kılıç.